dgodovich/personal_logseq/pages/Grad school event notes.md

 				- If I want to show my personality I think I have to make some jokes
 				- Try to make space to make the story
 			- Do I include my maimonides experience?
 I could address it in my statement probably, but I wonder if I could just completely avoid it
+			- Common mistakes
+				- Not enough depth, too much creative license, too long/short
+				- Failure to answer the questions or address the prompts
+				- Too many details about personal story (i.e. not relating to research)or about someone else
+				- Not addressing obvious weaknesses
+				- Not specifying why you're doing that program or sounding excited about that program
 - Last year notes
 	- WCGS Open houses are scheduled to take place on October 10 and November 1
 	- 9/12 4pm Intro to graduate school with Tom Magaldi Associate Dean GSK